-What you say and how you portray it to your buyers is going to make a huge impact on your brand.
+What you say and how you portray it to your buyers will significantly impact your brand.

-In H2H marketing, we need to start asking more questions before pressing post.
+In H2H marketing, we need to ask more questions before pressing post.

 And it starts with language.

 H2H language should be clear and conversational.
-You're speaking to a real person; they'll appreciate being treated like one, rather than just another sales number will be appreciated by them.
+You're speaking to a real person; treating them like one instead of just another sales number will be appreciated by them.

-Here are a few guidelines on implementing H2H in your content marketing:
+Here are a few guidelines for implementing an H2H approach in your content marketing:

 Tell a story

 Storytelling builds an emotional connection with your customers.
-It's a great way to convey how your product or service can make someone's life easier without coming across as pushy.
+It’s a great way to convey how your product or service can make someone’s life easier without being pushy.

-After all, people remember how you make them feel, not how fantastic your company is.
+After all, people remember how you make them feel, not how fantastic you think your company is.

 Include meaningful links

-If you're concerned your customer won't have enough information through a story, you can always provide a link to a more detailed blog, guide or webinar.
+If you’re concerned your customer won’t have enough information through a story, you can always provide a link to a more detailed blog post, guide or webinar.

 Make use of infographics and videos

-Stay informed of current affairs and movements your consumers are invested in on social media, and show your support.
-This showcases your brand's value system and allows people to see that there are real people making decisions behind the scenes.
+Stay informed of current affairs and movements your consumers are invested in on social media, and actively show your support.
+This showcases your brand’s value system and allows people to see that there are actual people making decisions behind the scenes.